flyfirstmars/spring-ai-workshop/docs/foundations.md

 Implement exponential backoff retries for HTTP 429 (rate limits) with doubling delays (1s, 2s, 4s, ...), and watch the response headers (`x-ratelimit-remaining-requests`, `x-ratelimit-remaining-tokens`) to understand remaining quota.
-Remember that re-sending long histories inflates both latency and cost, so prune early and often.
+Re-sending long histories inflates both latency and cost, so prune early and frequently.

 Because you choose exactly which turns to resend, you can prune, summarise, or augment history on every call: inject fresh knowledge, omit stale chatter, or slot in externally retrieved documents just in time.